 The Standard packages for both blenders come with a “64oz” volume container.
 Both companies offer other options and packages.
 Blendtec boasts a one blade does it all, both “wet” and “dry” blending in a single container.
 There is a 32oz Vitamix “dry grains” container available.
 Think you need a separate container to grind grains?
 You don’t necessarily, see our » Dry Blending Comparison

 In addition to the dry grains container, Vitamix offers a 48oz container as well as a 32oz wet jar.
 The 64oz container that comes with the Vitamix Classic Series is 13.4 inches tall.
-The biggest complaint about Vitamix tends to be that this container is too tall to store the blender on their counter-top.
-Vitamix addressed this issue with the new low-profile 64oz container that comes standard with next generation Vitamix blenders like the 7500.
-This new container is shorter (~10 inches) with a wider base so fits under most, but not all, cabinets.
+The biggest complaint about Vitamix tends to be that this container is too tall to store the blender on counter-tops.
+Vitamix addressed this issue with the low-profile 64oz container that comes standard since the release of the Next Generation G-Series blenders.
+This new container is shorter (~10 inches) with a wider base so it fits under most, but not all, cabinets.

-Blendtec’s most popular blending jar offered is their Wildside jar with a fifth side added to their square jar design and a 4 inch blade.
+Blendtec’s most popular blending jar offered is their Wildside+ jar with a fifth side added to their square jar design and a 4 inch blade.
 Also offered is the small Blendtec Twister jar.
-The Twister jar and NEW Mini Twister jar is by far Blendtec’s greatest improvement allowing for small volume blends.
+The Twister jar is by far Blendtec’s greatest improvement allowing for small volume blends.
 See more about the Twister jar.

-Container volume: While both blenders’ standard containers are advertised as “2 qt”, there is a notable difference.
-All Vitamix blending containers are UL rated to blend at capacity – their 64 oz (2 qt) container can blend a full container’s worth of food.
-The Blendtec jar can not operate at full capacity; Blendtec recommends filling their containers only 1/2 full to operate.
-Vita-Mix states you can fill them to the maximum volume and blend efficiently.
+While both blenders’ standard containers are advertised as “2 qt”, there is a notable difference.
+All Vitamix blending containers are UL rated to blend at capacity – their 64 oz container can blend a full container’s worth of food.
+The Blendtec jar can have difficulties operating at full capacity (WildSide Jar ~90 oz); Blendtec recommends filling their containers 1/2 full for optimum efficiency.
+Vita-Mix states you can fill them to the maximum volume and blend without issue, although it really depends on what you are blending.
+We have been successful running Blendtec with nearly full containers, with the WildSide that holds ~90 ounces that equates to about 64 ounces.

 Blades: Blendtec blenders have a 2-prong, dull Stainless Steel blade.
 Vitamix blenders have a 4-prong Stainless Steel, 2 dull hammermill blades and 2 cutting blades.
 Both of these blades are engineered so they will not need replacing when used as recommended.

-Lids: Vitamix containers all come with a rubber spill-proof vented lid with a center plug that can be removed to add ingredients while the machine is running and to make use of the tamper.
+Vitamix containers, except for Self-Detect containers, come with a rubber spill-proof vented lid with a center plug that can be removed to add ingredients while the machine is running and to make use of the tamper.
+(The new Smart System Self-Detect container lids no longer are rubber, they are clear plastic.)
 These lids have a “locking tap” that snaps on the lip to keep the lid on securely for blending.
 Blendtec blending jars come with a square vented Gripper lid that presses in place.
 It also has a center plug for adding ingredients.
-A minor “flaw” in the Blendtec lid design is that it doesn’t stay on securely.
+A minor “flaw” in the Blendtec lid design is that it doesn’t stay on as securely.
 Some customers have complained that the lid pops off when blending if left unattended.
-This occurs most often when filling the jar more than recommended.
+This occurs most often when filling the jar too full.

 Every Vitamix container comes with a tamper.
-Blendtec containers do not have them (their claim is that “they don’t need them”.
-For more information please see tamper details.
+Blendtec containers do not come with tampers – their claim is that “they don’t need them”.
+For more information see tamper details.

 Usability and Ease of Use